replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 The Replicated SDK is Beta and is not recommended for production use.
 :::

-## Authentication
+## Access the SDK APIs

 The Replicated SDK APIs require the ID for a customer license created in the Replicated vendor portal to authenticate and initialize in an environment.
+To develop against the SDK in development mode, the SDK requires a development license.
+For information about licenses, see [About Customer License Types](licenses-about-types).

 After the SDK is installed, the Replicated SDK API service is exposed at `replicated:3000`.
-For example, you can run `curl replicated:3000/api/v1/license/info` to get details about the customer license file from the license API.

-To verify the location of the Replicated SDK API service, you can run `kubectl get service`.
+To verify the location of the Replicated SDK API service, you can run `kubectl get service` in the appropriate namespace.

-## Rate Limits

-?

 ## app